mongodb/stitch-examples/PlateSpace/Web/README.md

   ```
 * Leave the `owner_id` field as is.

-__Important note__: There is a unique compound index on the reviewsRatings collection (restaurant_id/user_id) to prevent users from adding more than one review per restaurant.
+__Important note__: There is a unique compound index on the reviewsRatings collection (on the *restaurantId* and *user_id* fields) to prevent users from adding more than one review per restaurant.

 ### Authentication